Mahango Game Park

 The Mahango Game Park (also known as the Mahango Game Reserve) is a protected area in Namibia within Bwabwata National Park.

 It is situated at the country's eastern border with Botswana in the flood plains of the Okavango River basin, close to the Popa Falls on the river.
 The Caprivi Strip encloses the western part of the park.
 It was established in 1986 and covers an area of 24,462 ha.
 With over 300 species of birds, it has been designated an Important Bird Area by BirdLife International.
 About two thirds of the bird species found in Namibia are located here as it includes both wetland and tropical terrestrial species of birds.

 Geography

-The park is located in the western end of the Caprivi Strip and forms part of the large flood plains of the Okavango River basin in north-eastern Namibia between Andara Mission bordering Botswana.
+The park is located on the western end of the Caprivi Strip and forms part of the large flood plains of the Okavango River basin in north-eastern Namibia between Andara, a Roman Catholic Mission, and the border to Botswana.
 Topography of the park is in the elevation range of 500 - 1,000m.
 The Okavango Swamps starts from this park area and is known as the panhandle region.
 The Okavango River flows into Botswana forming the Okavango Delta in that country.